lupyuen/lupyuen.github.io/src/rust3.md

 - Compiling __Rust Apps for NuttX__ works mostly OK, but could be improved

-- NuttX and Rust Apps run OK on __QEMU 32-bit RISC-V Emulator__, though somewhat broken on 64-bit RISC-V (like Ox64 BL808 SBC)
+- Rust Apps run OK on __QEMU 32-bit RISC-V Emulator__, though somewhat broken on 64-bit RISC-V (like Ox64 BL808 SBC)

-- __Software vs Hardware Floating-Point__ becomes a problem for 32-bit and 64-bit RISC-V Platforms, we should remove the awful patching hack
+- __Software vs Hardware Floating-Point__ becomes a problem for 32-bit and 64-bit RISC-V Platforms, we should remove the awful patchy hack

 - __Link-Time Optimisation__ causes Linking Issues with the Rust Panic Handler

-- Simple __Console Input / Output__ works fine for Rust on NuttX.
+- __Console Input / Output__ works fine for Rust on NuttX.
 We'll explore safer ways to call NuttX POSIX Functions.

 - All this will happen during __Google Summer of Code__!